danwing/referee/draft-wing-settle-referee.md

 validation fails.
 This means certificate warnings for self-signed certificates.
 Is such fallback harmful or is it worthwhile?

-## Multiple Networks: Multiple Referees
+## Multiple Referees on Separate Local Domains

 If client has multiple Referees configured (due to visiting multiple networks), it is anticipated the client would do service discovery to